Rhode Island Online Casinos

 By virtue of a second voter referendum in 2016, Newport Grand, which was originally owned by businessmen Joseph R. Paolino, Jr. and Paul G. Roiff, is in the process of moving its operations from Newport.
 The new facility, dubbed Twin River Tiverton Casino & Hotel, will reside in Tiverton in order to compete directly with Foxwoods.

-Twin River Management Group owns and operates both casinos.
+IGT-Twin River owns both casinos.
+In June of 2021, IGT and Twin Rivers owner Bally’s gained control of the most of the state’s gambling operations for the next two decades.
 The company also owns Arapahoe Park, a racino in Aurora, Colorado, and Hard Rock Hotel & Casino in Biloxi, Mississippi.

-Both casinos in Rhode Island will have some manner of sports betting.
-The Twin River Casino in Lincoln will have a full sportsbook.
-The Tiverton location will have a kiosk for placing bets.
+Both casinos in Rhode Island have some manner of sports betting.
+The Twin River Casino in Lincoln has a full sportsbook.
+The Tiverton location has a kiosk for placing bets.

 Land-based Rhode Island casinos